Overclocking the Phase 5 CSPPC

 * Make sure the 200 pin CPU connector to the motherboard is clean and in good condition and that the CSPPC is bolted in place (see text)

 * Make sure you have good quality 60nS SIMMS and that their contacts are clean.
+Even better if you can find 50 ns RAM.
 Many CSPPC problems are caused by bad memory.

 * Make sure you have the latest Flash ROM revision to ensure best SCSI reliability.